BerkM125/Text-Spreadsheets/README.md

 one file.
 For example, here's what an addition program file would look like:

 *3
-enter 3A = 45
+*enter 3A = 45
-enter 3B = 60
+*enter 3B = 60
-function sum 3A 3B 3C*
+*function sum 3A 3B 3C*

 And your file extension would be '.txt'.
 Let's examine this program:

-*3* This number is the number of lines in your program, not including this number.
+1. *3* This number is the number of lines in your program, not including this number.
-*enter 3A = 45* We put 45 into cell 3A/A3.
+2. *enter 3A = 45* We put 45 into cell 3A/A3.
-*enter 3B = 60* We also put 60 into cell 3B/B3.
+3. *enter 3B = 60* We also put 60 into cell 3B/B3.
-*function sum 3A 3B 3C* We put the sum of cells 3A and 3B into cell 3C.
+4. *function sum 3A 3B 3C* We put the sum of cells 3A and 3B into cell 3C.

 As you can see, creating a program file is as simple as free input.
 So, to sum up this section, here's a quick review:

--You will be prompted 'Mode (Program/Free Input)', where you will enter 'F' for Free-Input, and 'P' to upload a program file.
+1. You will be prompted 'Mode (Program/Free Input)', where you will enter 'F' for Free-Input, and 'P' to upload a program file.
--If P is entered, then you will be prompted 'Program file: ', where you will enter the name of the file containing the spreadsheet program.
+2. If P is entered, then you will be prompted 'Program file: ', where you will enter the name of the file containing the spreadsheet program.
--The program will then spit out an output in the form of spreadsheets.
+3. The program will then spit out an output in the form of spreadsheets.

 #Additional notes: